Salzzz/discord-account-age-checker/README.md

 Add your bot token in the 8th line and change the value of days in line 13 to whatever you desire.

 The only package you have to install is "discord".

+After you did this simply run the bot with "python main.py"